Confirmed Speakers

 DE&S Future Capability Innovation – Capability Acceleration Team Leader

-Dave is Team Leader for the Strategic Command and Air portfolios in the Future Capability Group, which is part of the Integrated Battlespace Operating Centre.
-Having been through DE&S transformation David has seen first-hand how DE&S change has been implemented and embedded and now in the Future Capability Group is working on ways to accelerate the pull through of experimentation and innovation into recognised projects that will deliver capability to the end user.
+Dave is Team Leader for the Capability Acceleration Team, which makes up part of the DE&S Future Capability Innovation team.
+As part of the DE&S Gateway Dave’s team is working to mature capabilities rapidly to deployable capabilities or a position where they can be onboarded by Core teams in DE&S for full scaling.
+Having been through previous transformations, Dave has seen first-hand how DE&S change has been implemented and embedded and is now being refined through more recent change to accelerate the pull through of experimentation and innovation into recognised projects that will deliver capability to the end user

 David Richardson